gabriel-vanzandycke/experimentator/README.md

 # Experimentator

-This framework is a ML experimentation library that offers a **modular implemation workflow** where a single python class holds the dataset, callacks and data processing graphs.
+This framework is a ML experimentation library that offers a **modular implementation workflow** where a single python class holds the dataset, callacks and data processing graphs.
 By implementing a derived task-specific class, users can alter any attribute of the experiment instance.

 ## Installation and dependencies